ipsilondev/jiffyMultiServer/README.md

 **THIS IS A PROOF OF CONCEPT.
 USE IT AT YOUR OWN RISK**

-# What is jiffyMultiClient?
+# What is jiffyMultiServer?
-jiffyMultiServer is a wrapper (that works togheter with [jiffyMultiClient](https://github.com/ipsilondev/jiffyMultiClient), that mirrors server to http services in websocket flavor (if available), supporting the same syntax, properties and methods as fastify & express to make transparent, effortless request, automatically changing protocols if available.
+jiffyMultiServer is a wrapper (that works togheter with [jiffyMultiClient](https://github.com/ipsilondev/jiffyMultiClient), that mirrors server to http services in websocket flavor (if available), supporting the same syntax, properties and methods as fastify & express to make transparent, effortless serve request, automatically changing protocols if available.

 # Why?
 HTTP has a inherent overhead.
 Even if you have can improve server response times, is pretty hard that it will be faster than Websocket (from our benchmarking, the minimum latency on a HTTP request, is 30ms, vs 1-5ms of any websocket exchange).
 But at the same time, websocket is not instantly connected to the server either (WS takes at least, 200ms to establish a connection).
 What happen if you want to make a request as soon the page loads anyway and not wait for WS to connect? and have a transparent API that will not make your code hard to maintain?
 What happen if you want to just one day, stop using this and go back to simple fastify/express by only changing 3 lines of code?
 That's the reason behind creating jiffyMultiServer.